Chemical formula: C₁₉H₁₈ClN₃O₅S Molecular mass: 435.881 g/mol PubChem compound: 9875401

 Rivaroxaban is rapidly absorbed with maximum concentrations (Cmax) appearing 2-4 hours after tablet intake.

-Oral absorption of rivaroxaban is almost complete and oral bioavailability is high (80-100%) for the 2.5 mg and 10 mg tablet dose, irrespective of fasting/fed conditions.
-Intake with food does not affect rivaroxaban AUC or Cmaxat the 2.5 mg and 10 mg dose.
+Intake with food does not affect rivaroxaban AUC or Cmax at the 2.5 mg and 10 mg dose.
 Rivaroxaban 2.5 mg and 10 mg tablets can be taken with or without food.

-Rivaroxaban pharmacokinetics are approximately linear up to about 15 mg once daily.
+Rivaroxaban pharmacokinetics are approximately linear up to about 15 mg once daily in fasting state.
+Under fed conditions rivaroxaban 10 mg, 15 mg and 20 mg tablets demonstrated dose-proportionality.
 At higher doses rivaroxaban displays dissolution limited absorption with decreased bioavailability and decreased absorption rate with increased dose.
-This is more marked in fasting state than in fed state.
-Variability in rivaroxaban pharmacokinetics is moderate with inter-individual variability (CV%) ranging from 30% to 40%.

 Absorption of rivaroxaban is dependent on the site of its release in the gastrointestinal tract.
-A 29% and 56% decrease in AUC and Cmaxcompared to tablet was reported when rivaroxaban granulate is released in the proximal small intestine.
+A 29% and 56% decrease in AUC and Cmax compared to tablet was reported when rivaroxaban granulate is released in the proximal small intestine.
 Exposure is further reduced when rivaroxaban is released in the distal small intestine, or ascending colon.
 Therefore, administration of rivaroxaban distal to the stomach should be avoided since this can result in reduced absorption and related rivaroxaban exposure.

 Bioavailability (AUC and Cmax) was comparable for 20 mg rivaroxaban administered orally as a crushed tablet mixed in apple puree, or suspended in water and administered via a gastric tube followed by a liquid meal, compared to a whole tablet.
 Given the predictable, dose-proportional pharmacokinetic profile of rivaroxaban, the bioavailability results from this study are likely applicable to lower rivaroxaban doses.

-Of the administered rivaroxaban dose, approximately ⅔ undergoes metabolic degradation, with half then being eliminated renally and the other half eliminated by the faecal route.
+In adults, of the administered rivaroxaban dose, approximately ⅔ undergoes metabolic degradation, with half then being eliminated renally and the other half eliminated by the faecal route.
 The final ⅓ of the administered dose undergoes direct renal excretion as unchanged active substance in the urine, mainly via active renal secretion.

 Rivaroxaban is metabolised via CYP3A4, CYP2J2 and CYP-independent mechanisms.
 Oxidative degradation of the morpholinone moiety and hydrolysis of the amide bonds are the major sites of biotransformation.
 Based on in vitro investigations rivaroxaban is a substrate of the transporter proteins P-gp (P-glycoprotein) and Bcrp (breast cancer resistance protein).